-This is a new graduation requirement for current freshmen (Class of 2024) and incoming freshman.
-The standards and objectives in the Economics and Personal Finance course will provide students the opportunity to engage in intensive application of the skills, concepts, processes, and knowledge gained in previous social studies courses and prepare them to be college, career, and civic ready.
+The standards and objectives in the Founding Principles of the United States of America and North Carolina: Civic Literacy course will provide students the opportunity to engage in intensive application of the skills, concepts, processes, and knowledge gained in previous social studies courses and prepare them to be college, career, and civic ready.
+Despite there being a different overall focus for each subsequent course, students will explore the content through the following lenses: inquiry; behavioral sciences; civics and government; economics; geography; and history.
+As students develop cognitively, these lenses become more focused based on the grade-level content and disciplinary thinking skills.

-AMERICAN HISTORY

-AMERICAN HISTORY (HONORS)
+AMERICAN HISTORY 43112X0 1 CREDIT AMERICAN HISTORY (HONORS) 43115X0 1 CREDIT

 The standards and objectives in the American History course will provide students the opportunity to engage in intensive application of the skills, concepts, processes, and knowledge gained in previous social studies courses and prepare them to be college, career, and civic ready.
 Despite there being a different overall focus for each subsequent course, students will explore the content through the following lenses: inquiry, behavioral sciences, civics and government, economics, geography, and history.
-As students develop cognitively, these lenses become more focused based on the grade-level content and disciplinary thinking skills. \Note, this is a draft description and subject to change.\
+As students develop cognitively, these lenses become more focused based on the grade-level content and disciplinary thinking skills.